 After doing a lot of soul searching, I realized that my real goals revolved around making things (like animated films), not teaching others how to make things, despite how satisfying that can be.
 Teaching others how to make things — at least, in the way that I did with 3D for Kids — took an extraordinary amount of time and kept me from achieving my real goals as quickly as I would have liked.

 For example, I usually spent ten hours preparing and packing for a 3D for Kids workshop, two hours driving to the venue and setting up, two hours tearing down and driving home, and another three hours putting equipment away.
 So that’s seventeen hours — not including the actual workshops, which might take anywhere from one to eight hours — where I wasn’t making anything.
 This was in addition to having a full time job…and in addition to having a wonderful family that, naturally, required love and attention.
 To utilize the little bit of free time that I had left over for anything other than making things seemed…wrong.

 So after taking a long hiatus, I’ve decided to end 3D for Kids.
 It was an enormously positive experience, one that I was so fortunate to have had.
 But I also need to be true to myself and my life’s goals.
-My focus going forward is here at Sundrift Productions — my blog where I document my various animation-related projects.
-I don’t post very often, but you can be notified when there’s something new by entering your e-mail address at the bottom of this post.
-Alternately, you can follow me on Twitter.
+My focus going forward is here at Sundrift Productions — my blog where I occasionally document my various animation-related projects.

 Since the 3D for Kids web presence is no more, here are photos and videos of some of the fun we had.
 If you are an educator, administrator, librarian, or child who happened to be a part of one of these workshops, THANK YOU for the absolutely wonderful experience.
 You taught me so much, and I hope you had as much fun as I did.